 A RADICAL RETURN TO THE ROOT

-To build correctly upon the foundations of a fallen religious system, the Church must do some radical changing.
+The true Church must never sit upon the foundations of a fallen religious system.
+To ensure this never happens, the Church must do some radical changing.
 Webster’s defines “radical” as: “of or going to the root or original.”
 To know what this root foundation is, we need only to look to our Bibles.

 (PLEASE NOTE: any Bolds, UPPERCASES, Underlines, or [bracketed area comments] are added by me.)